 SI.
 No. Details Remarks 10.
-Web link where the dividend distribution policy of the Company is disclosed. www.av www.avantifeeds.com 11 Disclosure of utilization of funds raised through preferential allotment or qualified institutions placement as specified under Reg.32(7A) Not Ap l Not Applicable 12 Where the Board had not accepted any recommendation of any Committee of the Board is mandatorily required, in the relevant financial year, details and the reasons for such non- acceptance.
+Web link where the dividend distribution policy of the Company is disclosed. www.avantifeeds.com 11 Disclosure of utilization of funds raised through preferential allotment or qualified institutions placement as specified under Reg.32(7A) Not App olicable 12 Where the Board had not accepted any recommendation of any Committee of the Board is mandatorily required, in the relevant financial year, details and the reasons for such non-acceptance.
 The Board has accepted the recommendations of all the Committees during the year 2019-20.
 13 Total fee for all services paid by the listed entity and its subsidiaries to the Statutory Auditor.
 M/s Tukaram & Co., LLP are the Independent Auditors only for Avanti Feeds Limited.
 The remuneration paid to Tukaram & Co.
-LLP for the company is as under: Audit Fee: ₹ 20.00 Lakhs plus applicable taxes and out of pocket expenses.
-14 Credit Ratings obtained during the year under review for all debt instruments or any fixed programme or any scheme or proposal involving mobilization of the year under review, India Ratings & (the 'India Ratings'), Affirmed the Cre SI.
-No. Details Rating Aff firmed funds whether in India or abroad.
-1 Avanti Feeds Ltd - Long Term Issuer Rating IND AA(-)S Stable 2 Fund Based Working Capital Limits (₹ 75 Crs.)
-IND AA(-)S Stable 3 Non-Fund Based Working Capital Limits (₹ 67 Crs.)
-IND A1+ The Correview. mpany has not mobilized any funds du uring the yea ər under 15 Disclosures in relation to Sexual Harassment of Women at No. of a complaints filed during the Year 2019- 20 : NIL Workplace (Prevention, Prohibition and Redressal) Act 2013 No. of complaints disposed of during the year 2019-20 : NIL No. of a No. of complaints pending as on 31.03.2020 : NIL 16 Certificate from a Company Secretary in practice that none of Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of the Company by the Board/ Ministry of Corporate Affairs or any such statutory authority. has issu the Boa from be by SEBI Sri V. Bhaskara Rao, Practicing Company Secretary Hyderabad has issued a Certificate confirming that none of the Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of the Company by SEBI, Ministry of Corporate Affairs or any such statutory authority.
+LLP for the company is as under: Audit Fee: ₹ 20.00 Lakhs plus applicable taxes and out of pocket expenses. & Co.
+14 Credit Ratings obtained during the year under review for all debt instruments or any fixed programme or any scheme or proposal involving mobilization of Limited the year under review, India Ratings & (the 'India Ratings'), Affirmed the Cre SI.
+No. Details Rating Af firmed funds whether in India or abroad.
+1 Avanti Feeds Ltd - Long Term Issuer Rating IND AA(-) Stable 2 Fund Based Working Capital Limits (₹ 75 Crs.)
+IND AA(-) Stable 3 Non-Fund Based Working Capital Limits (₹ 67 Crs.)
+IND A1+ The Correview. mpany has not mobilized any funds du uring the yea ar under 15 Disclosures in relation to Sexual Harassment of Women at No. of o complaints filed during the Year 2019- 20 : NIL Workplace (Prevention, Prohibition and Redressal) Act 2013 No. of complaints disposed of during the year 2019-20 : NIL one records on the records No. of complaints pending as on 31.03.2020 : NIL 16 Certificate from a Company Secretary in practice that none of Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of the Company by the Board/ Ministry of Corporate Affairs or any such statutory authority. has issu the Boa from be haskara Rao, Practicing Company Secreted a Certificate confirming that none and of the Company have been debarrating appointed or continuing as Director, Ministry of Corporate Affairs or any sty. of the Direct ed or disquators of the Co ctors on dified ompany